alveenahanif/alveenahanif/RESUME.md

 ## Education

-**Northeastern University**, Khoury College of Computer Sciences
-\*\*Alveena Hanif: Bachelor of Science in Computer Science and Economics Boston, MA • Sep 2025 - May 2029
+**Northeastern University**, Khoury College of Computer Sciences _Bachelor of Science in Computer Science and Economics_ Boston, MA • Sep 2025 - May 2029